Save 10% on Your First Order Sign Up

 02

-Bleeds should be a margin around all 4 sides of the file that is at least 1/8"(3mm).
-Your art file should extend slightly past the trim size into the bleed area as well.
-This is to prevent white lines from showing if the cut is too close to the white border.
+Your art file should extend slightly past the trim size into the bleed area.
+This prevents white lines from showing if the cut is too close to the white border.

 Bleed marks are placed in the four corners of the page to show where the trim size will be.